jail-templates/vnstat/README.md

 If you have a question, suggestion or find a bug, please let us know via an Issues in the relevant repository or send us an email.

 ## License
-All templates are distributed under the 3-Clause BSD NON-AI License.
+All templates are distributed under the 3-Clause BSD License.
 See `LICENSE` in every template repository for more information.